Workshops: Summer Storytelling Retreat & Adventure

 Asheville, North Carolina

 Join us in July of 2018 for Connie’s 13th Annual Summer Storytelling Retreat & Adventure – 7 days of practice and performance, feedback and discovery.

 Our workshop was brimming with the poetry, laughter, quiet, memory, and adventure of the Story.
 How Connie held this overflowing container, without losing one single juicy drop, is one of the great, sweet mysteries of my life.

 Every gardener knows that plants need two things: time and sunlight.
 The same is true for stories.
 Come to this week-long storytelling workshop in picturesque Asheville, NC and encourage your stories to come out of the shadows.
 Enjoy a whole-life approach to being a teller, one in which “telling” is as much about listening to yourself and the world around you as it is about skills and preparation to tell.
 You will engage in exercises, conversations, tellings, teaching, and ‘deep listening’ that will nourish your being and your stories while bringing them into the light whether the telling is for a family gathering, a corporate event or a storytelling festival audience.

-This storytelling workshop welcomes all levels of expertise, from beginner to experienced teller.
-In a supportive and encouraging atmosphere, participants discover ways of being in the world that nurture your creative flow while developing skills to:
+At this storytelling workshop, all levels of expertise are welcome, from beginner to experienced teller.
+In a supportive and encouraging atmosphere, participants discover ways of being in the world that nurture their creative flow while developing skills to: